carolinan/inclusive/readme.txt

 Fixed a problem with the logo.

 Version 1.0.4
-Added support for BBPress with new forum templates and CSS.
+Added support for BBPress with a new forum templates and CSS.
 Replaced an icon that had an incorrect license.
 Updated the copyright date format with a translation function.
 Updated language file.